Give a Little More: Music video

 The music video for "Give a Little More" was directed by Paul Hunter.
 The video was released on September 9, 2010.
 It is shot using a grainy film style complete with intro countdown and outro of the film running off the reel, and consists of quick cuts between close-ups of Levine singing, along with scenes of the band playing at a party inside an older house, with everyone dancing to the music.

-Live video

-A video of the band playing the song for Vevo's Summer Sets was also released around the same time.